SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_SM6620.md

 ### Creation

-This driver uses an SNMP connection and needs the following user information:
+This connector uses an SNMP connection and requires the following input during element creation:

 **SNMP CONNECTION**: